NEW YORK – The Boston Celtics never let this develop into the intriguing series that was expected.

 Ray Allen and reserve Glen Davis each added 14 points for the Celtics, the first team into the second round after sweeping a series for the first time since a 3-0 victory over Indiana in 1992, the last series victory for their old Big Three before Larry Bird retired.

-The Celtics almost faced the same scenario, but a Knicks comeback attempt stalled in the final minutes.
+The Celtics almost faced the same scenario, but a Knicks comeback attempt stalled in the final minutes before they were saluted by their orange-clad crowd after delivering the best season in New York in a decade.

 "It was all heart.
 He just gave it all.
 With him and Carmelo going forward, the Knicks are in good shape," Knicks coach Mike D'Antoni said.